Lady in Danger (stage play): 1945 Broadway production

 The play was also optioned for production on Broadway, although it was rewritten by Alexander Kirkland to be set in Melbourne, Australia and be about a Japanese spy ring.
 The character of Bill Sefton was changed to an American soldier who was stationed in Melbourne, and his wife Monica now grew up in Japan, not Germany.
 The other characters played Australians.
 Kirkland finished his new draft by September 1944.
 Robert Cummings and Jane Wyman were announced as possible stars.

+The play was produced by Dan Fisher and Pat Allen.
 Lady in Danger premiered in Detroit in March 1945.
+Variety, reviewing the show in Detroit, declared "it seems sure to make the grade here and on Broadway...should register highly with the mystery contingent among theatregoers."

+The play then moved to New York and opened 29 March.